Bit recycling for scaling random number generators

 whereas the \textbf{times of return to unsuccess} are

 it is well known that $(U_n),(V_n)$ are (almost certainly) well defined and finite.

 We eventually define the processes $(Y_n)_{n\in\natural}$ and $(Z_n)_{n\in\natural}$ by

 \begin{Theorem} Assume that $\X$ is a process of i.i.d.\ random variables.
 Let $\mu$ be the law of $X_1$.
-Then \begin{itemize}\item the random variables $B_n,Y_n,Z_n$ are independent; and \item the variables of the same type are identically distributed: the variables $B_n$ have parameter $\P\{B_n=1\}=p_S$; the variables $Y_n$ have law $\mu(\cdot ~|~S)$; the variables $Z_n$ have law $\mu(\cdot ~|~E\setminus S)$. \end{itemize} \begin{proof} It is obvious that $\B$ is a Bernoulli process of independent variables with parameter $\P\{B_n=1\}=p_S$.
+We prove what follows. \begin{itemize}\item The random variables $B_n,Y_n,Z_n$ are independent. \item The variables of the same type are identically distributed: the variables $B_n$ have parameter $\P\{B_n=1\}=p_S$; the variables $Y_n$ have law $\mu(\cdot ~|~S)$; the variables $Z_n$ have law $\mu(\cdot ~|~E\setminus S)$. \end{itemize} \begin{proof} It is obvious that $\B$ is a Bernoulli process of independent variables with parameter $\P\{B_n=1\}=p_S$.

 Let $K,M\ge 1$ integers.
 Let $u_0<u_1<\ldots u_K$ and $v_0<v_1<\ldots v_M$ be integers, and consider the event

 If $A\neq \emptyset$ then

 where $N=\max\{u_K,v_M\}$ and $b_j\in\{0,1\}$ are suitably chosen.
 Indeed, supposing that $N=u_K>v_M$, then we use the success times, and set that $b_j=1$ iff $j=u_k$ for a $k\le K$; whereas supposing that $N=v_M>u_K$, then we use the unsuccess times, and set that $b_j=0$ iff $j=v_m$ for a $m\le M$.